- National Flood Insurance Program

 If you live outside a mapped floodplain your property may still be damaged by a flood.
 About 25% of all flood damage occurs outside mapped flood zones.
 Standard home insurance policies do not cover flooding due to rising waters.

 If you own or rent property in Durham, you can obtain flood insurance at NFIP rates.
-Check with your insurance agent or visit the website to find out more.
+For buildings not mapped in Special Flood Hazard Areas, Preferred Risk Policies can be obtained at a fraction of full risk rates.
+Check with your insurance agent or visit the web site to find out more.

 How to Find Out if a Property is in a Mapped Floodplain